Skip to Content

 Queenstown can be a crazy place to enjoy with kids.
 With so much foot traffic and cars driving around it can be a little overwhelming.
 Instead, take a 15-minute scenic drive to Arrowtown, the cute gold mining town with beautiful architecture and charm.

-Even if you don’t have a car you can easily get the bus to Arrowtown with the entire family for really cheap or pay a bit more for a full guided tour experience.
 Once there, wander the main street, shop around, take the kids gold panning, walk along the river, and just enjoy a much more tranquil town.
 There are lots of things to do to keep you busy in Arrowtown!

 10. Hike Sunshine Bay Track